Winter Stoppage Programme with the Canal & River Trust

-Every year they hold a number of open days and invite the public to come and see what they’re up to.
+Every year the Canal & River Trust hold a number of open days and invite the public to come and see what they’re up to.
 Open days at the lock-making workshops, which produce around 180-200 lock gates to be fitted during our winter works are always popular.

 Other past open days have seen thousands of people (in single file) descending into a lock, guided heritage walks and boat trips to see work in progress.
 The open days are a great way to get a ‘behind the scenes’ look at the network, which in some cases only comes around a few times each century.

 Winter work didn’t always happen during the coldest time of the year.
 Until relatively recently (up to 40 years ago) there was one clearly defined stoppage season during the one week following Whitsun.
 This was still at a time when the main users of the waterways were working boats, delivering coat, wood fuel and other goods.